abiramipitchaimani/FULL_ADDER/README.md

 # OUTPUT:
 ![Screenshot 2024-03-17 203854](https://github.com/abiramipitchaimani/FULL_ADDER/assets/163704307/adc605ef-887c-4383-a998-4a22efef9c69)
 # RESULT:
-Hence, the stimulation and synthesis of a half adder was run successfully by using Xilinx ISE.
+Hence, the stimulation and synthesis of a full adder was run successfully by using Xilinx ISE.